zlatinb/muwire-dot-i2p/index.markdown

 **Messages And Chat**

-You can communicate with other MuWire users via messages and chat.  ( Available only in desktop application. )
+You can communicate with other MuWire users via messages and chat.

 **File Certificates**